haavamoa/xaml-code-experiences/xaml.experiences/architecture/designpatterns/dependencyinjection/Readme.md

  `IFooViewModel`.
  * Removed `StartupUrl="MainWindow.xaml` from [`App.xaml`](App.xaml).
  * Override `void OnStartup(StartupEventArgs e)` in [`App.xaml.cs`](App.xaml.cs) with the following:
+   * Calling `base.OnStartup(e)` because we have to.
+  * Creates a new `LightInject` container, and turns of property injection (because this can be troublesome when working with Wpf).
+  * Register a `CompositionRoot` in the container, this class is where I set up the dependencies for the project.
+  * Next I resolve `MainWindow` from the container and run `Show()`.
+  * Resolving means that it has used the container to fetch a `MainWindow` instance with its dependenciesinjected into it.
  ```c#
  protected override void OnStartup(StartupEventArgs e)
          {